Degrees: AB 1965

 Dynamical intricacy and average sample complexity (with Benjamin Wilson), submitted in 2015.

-Constructive symbolic presentations of rank one measure-preserving systems (with Terrence Adams and Sébastien Ferenczi), submitted in 2016.
+Constructive symbolic presentations of rank one measure-preserving systems (with Terrence Adams and Sébastien Ferenczi), to appear in Colloq.
+Math.

 Brownian Motion, Hardy Spaces and Bounded Mean Oscillation , LMS Lecture Note Series 28, 1977.